decretist/Dissertation/Chapter3/chapter3.markdown

   -->

-Winroth discusses the biography of Gratian directly in the sixth chapter of Winroth[35] ("The men behind the 'Decretum'") and in Winroth.[36]
-The ZRG KA article expands on material Winroth presented at the Fourteenth International Congress of Medieval Canon Law, Toronto, 2012.
+Winroth discusses the biography of Gratian directly in the sixth chapter of *The Making of Gratian's Decretum* ("The men behind the 'Decretum'"),[35] and in a 2013 ZRG KA article, "Where Gratian Slept:
-Furthermore, Winroth vigorously participated in the debate over the Sankt Gallen Stiftsbibliothek 673 (Sg) manuscript of Gratian's *Decretum*, most notably in Anders Winroth,[37] and his views on Sg influence the arguments he makes about the trajectory of Gratian's teaching career.
+The Life and Death of the Father of Canon Law."[36]
+The article expands on material Winroth presented at the Fourteenth International Congress of Medieval Canon Law, Toronto, 2012.
+Furthermore, Winroth vigorously participated in the debate over the Sankt Gallen Stiftsbibliothek 673 (Sg) manuscript of Gratian's *Decretum*, most notably in a 2014 BMCL article, "Recent Work on the making of Gratian's Decretum,"[37] and his views on Sg influence the arguments he makes about the trajectory of Gratian's teaching career.

-Winroth adopts a convention in *The Making of Gratians's Decretum* of referring to the author of the first recension as Gratian 1 and to the author of the second recension as Gratian 2.
-The arguments he makes in the first five chapters of the book are agnostic as to whether Gratian 1 is the same person as Gratian 2: "These labels are not intended to suggest that Gratian 1 and Gratian 2 could not have been the same person."[38]
+Winroth adopts the convention in *The Making of Gratians's Decretum* of referring to the author of the first recension as Gratian 1 and to the author of the second recension as Gratian 2.
+The arguments he makes in the first five chapters of his book are agnostic as to whether Gratian 1 is the same person as Gratian 2: "These labels are not intended to suggest that Gratian 1 and Gratian 2 could not have been the same person."[38]
 The question of authorial identity is not relevant to the